selhorn/f5-openstack-docs/docs/lbaas/topic_agent-redundancy-scaleout.rst

     * :ref:`Multiple Agents and Differentiated Service Environments`

-.. [#] **F5 Networks does not provide support for container service deployments.** If you are already well versed in containerized environments, you can run one F5 agent per container.
+.. [#] **F5 Networks does not provide support for container service deployments.** If you are already well versed in containerized environments, you can run one |agent-long| per container.
 The neutron.conf file must be present in the container.
 The service provider driver does not need to run in the container; rather, it only needs to be in the container's build context.